Dataquark/Flask-Blog/Workflow.md

            {{form.remember_me()}}                                                                                    {                         {{form.remember_me.label}}

-        11.2.3 sumbit will not have label form
+        11.2.3 submit will not have label form

     11.3 It will also have a {{form.hidden_tag()}} on top of paragraphs right after <form>